borgmatic-collective/borgmatic/docs/how-to/monitor-your-backups.md

 Note that when you specify the `--json` flag, Borg's other non-JSON output is suppressed so as not to interfere with the captured JSON.
-Also note that JSON output only shows up at the console, and not in syslog.
+Also note that JSON output only shows up at the console and not in syslog.

 ### Latest backups